TEC Cymru is hosted by Aneurin Bevan University Health Board and funded by Welsh Government.

 - Where we need to comply with a legal or regulatory obligation

 - Where you have given your consent to process your personal information

 We will only use your personal information for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
 If you wish to obtain an explanation as to how the processing for the new purpose is compatible with the original purpose, please contact us.

 Disclosure of information for legal or regulatory purposes

-We may need to disclose your information to a third party as part of ongoing programme management and audit requirements.
+We may need to disclose your information to a third party as part of ongoing programme management requirements.

 Third parties include: